ballerina-platform/openapi-connectors/openapi/activecampaign/Module.md

 ## Overview
-This is a generated connector for [ActiveCampaign API version 3](https://developers.activecampaign.com/reference/overview) OpenAPI specification.
+This is a generated connector for [ActiveCampaign API v3](https://developers.activecampaign.com/reference/overview) OpenAPI specification.

 ActiveCampaign is an integrated email marketing, automation, sales software, and CRM platform.
 It lets users perform powerful automation, email marketing, and customer relationship management.